 Kenya is a spectacularly beautiful country with many contrasting landscapes.
 The harsh beauty of the parched semi-desert in the north is offset by the snow-capped splendour of Mount Kenya.
-There is thick equatorial jungle that cloaks part of the west and the legendary rolling plains of the Masai Mara in the southwest are one of Africa’s most iconic settings.
-Not to forget the idyllic golden beaches that line the coast, a definite child-pleaser!
+There is thick equatorial jungle that cloaks part of the west and idyllic golden beaches that line the coast.
+Add to these the legendary rolling plains of the Masai Mara, one of Africa’s most iconic settings, and you have the perfect backdrop for a family safari.

 Why take the kids?

 Top reasons to choose a Kenya family safari include:

 - Superb game viewing with the chance to spot the big-five